Esporte Clube Comercial (MS): Stadium

 Club play their home games at Estádio Jacques da Luz that seats 3,500 people.

-Previuosly Esporte Clube Comercial's home stadium was Estádio Universitário Pedro Pedrossian, usually known as Morenão, inaugurated in 1977, with a maximum capacity of 45,000 people.
+Previously Esporte Clube Comercial's home stadium was Estádio Universitário Pedro Pedrossian, usually known as Morenão, inaugurated in 1977, with a maximum capacity of 45,000 people.
 The club also owns a training ground, called CT Vila Olímpica.

 Rival

 Comercial's greatest rival is Operário.
 The derby between the clubs is known as Comerário, which is a portmanteau of the clubs names, Comercial and Operário.
 The traditional derby is over 50 years old.
 Comercial, alongside Operário, is one of the two Brazilian clubs which won two different state championships.
 Both clubs won the Campeonato Sul-Mato-Grossense and the Campeonato Mato-Grossense.

 Club colors

 At the time of the club's foundation, its colors were red, green and black.

 In 1948, the club's president, Jamil Naglis, changed the colors to its current ones, red and white.